milestonesys/mipsdk-samples-component/MatrixServer/README.md

 # Matrix Server

-This sample show how to receive matrix commands from a Milestone VMS system.
+This sample shows how to receive matrix commands from a Milestone VMS system.

 This can be used to get immediate notification based on an event or user